-He recently signed a contract recently that required his company to manage and organise all the functions of a wedding ceremony, the whole extravaganza lasting multiple days.
+He recently signed a contract that required his company to manage and organize a wedding ceremony, the whole extravaganza lasting multiple days.

 On the night of the themed party, his staff made a mistake and covered the stage with blue flowers instead of purple, thus spoiling the theme.
 Consequently, the owner of the venue got into an intense argument and Mr. Batra’s staff physically assaulted him.
 As a result, Mr. Batra’s client threatened to sue his company for poor services and manhandling of the venue owner.